-We want to point out, nevertheless, that a SVM or MLP trained distance function offers a very effective solution to the writer-verification problem when the question is: Are these two given samples written by the same person?
-The SVM seems to be the ideal classifier to give the yes / no answer to this question of authentication in a one-to-one comparison.
+We want to point out, nevertheless, that an SVM or MLP trained distance function offers a very effective solution to the writer-verification problem when the question is: Are these two given samples written by the same person?
+The SVM seems to be the ideal classifier to give the yes/no answer to this question of authentication in a one-to-one comparison.

 Objection 5.
-The proposed edge-based features, here and in other studies [28], [36], [37] may perform well, but the first attempt at disguising identity by a forging writer is to alter the habitual slant angle.
+The proposed edge-based features, here and in other studies [36], [28], [37] may perform well, but the first attempt at disguising identity by a forging writer is to alter the habitual slant angle.

 Reply.
 As stated in the introduction, the goal of the proposed method is to correctly identify a writer on the basis of handwritten samples produced under natural conditions.
 The introduction of the connected-component contour PDF is in fact inspired by the goal to complement the information derived from exact edge orientations with allographic style information.
-Connected components are usually small, and the contour feature, which consists of normalized x,y coordinates, is quite robust to naturally occurring slant variations.
+Connected components are usually small, and the contour feature, which consists of normalized x, y coordinates, is quite robust to naturally occurring slant variations.
 For structural slant deviation in a suspected sample, the shear transform can be applied in order to align the average slant of an unknown sample with a standard slant value.
 Such a normalization can be realized automatically on the basis of the modal edge orientation if a handwritten sample contains a sufficient amount of characters.
 Such methods are widely applied in automatic handwriting recognition.
 After such a slant normalization, residual writer-specific information may be expected to be present in an edge-orientation (polar) PDF.

 Objection 6.
-The proposed approach is, in the end, hybrid: The CO^3 PDF is apparently not powerful enough and an additional edge-orientation feature has to be called in, to achieve performances which become interesting.
+The proposed approach is, in the end, hybrid: The $CO^3$ PDF is apparently not powerful enough and an additional edge-orientation feature has to be called in to achieve performances which become interesting.

 Reply.
-As discussed in the Introduction, the identification of writers is not as easy as is DNA-based, fingerprint-based or iris-based identification of individuals.
+As discussed in the Introduction, the identification of writers is not as easy as is DNA-based, fingerprint-based, or iris-based identification of individuals.
 This is mainly due to the fact that properties of the working brain are involved, as contrasted with the low-level biochemical or biomechanical information that can be used in these other techniques.
 Under these conditions, a pragmatic use of all the available shape information seems to be preferable.
 In order to put the performances in perspective, for the Firemaker set, the following additional findings may be presented:

-- Using the edge-hinge (f2) feature, but computed separately for the upper and lower halves of written text-lines and subsequently concatenated [37], performances of 79% on Top-1 and 96% on Top-10 are reported on the same upper-case handwriting samples used for the present study.
-The reported performance was obtained under difficult testing conditions: all 250 writers were included in the test set (since no training was needed) and searches were performed in the leave-one-out 'AB' manner.
-This shows that a combination of this method ('f2-split') with $p(CO^3)$ may yield even better figures than reported here for a homogeneous f2 computation over the sample as a whole. - For the predominantly lower-case text samples from the Firemaker set and under similarly difficult testing conditions, the following results have been reported [37]: a Top-1 and Top-10 performance of 78% and 95%, respectively, for feature 'f2-split'. - Using an existing system for forensic writer identification (X) and a subset of predominantly lower-case text by 100 writers, Top-1 and Top-10 performances of 34% and 90% were realized. - Another existing practical system for forensic writer-identification (Y), showed a Top-1 and Top-10 performance of 65% and 90%, respectively, on image-based statistics and 45% and 81% on features measured by script experts.
-It is important to note that the number of writers (distractors) in these experiments (100) is two-third of the number of writers used for testing the system presented in the current study (150), which makes the identification easier for the systems X and Y.
+- Using the edge-hinge (f2) feature, but computed separately for the upper and lower halves of written text-lines and subsequently concatenated [37], performances of 79 percent on Top-1 and 96 percent on Top-10 are reported on the same uppercase handwriting samples used for the present study.
+The reported performance was obtained under difficult testing conditions: All 250 writers were included in the test set (since no training was needed) and searches were performed in the leave-one-out "AB" manner.
+This shows that a combination of this method ("f2-split") with $p(CO^3)$ may yield even better figures than reported here for a homogeneous f2 computation over the sample as a whole. - For the predominantly lowercase text samples from the Firemaker set and under similarly difficult testing conditions, the following results have been reported [37]: a Top-1 and Top-10 performance of 78 percent and 95 percent, respectively, for feature "f2-split."